JeremiahKaren/35percent.github.io/_posts/2018-10-31-manifesto-pledge-fact-check.md

 ![](http://35percent.org/img/glacompletions.png)
 *Extract from the latest [GLA housing delivery dataset](https://www.london.gov.uk/sites/default/files/affordable_housing_starts_and_completions_-_end_of_june_2018.xls)*

+Faced with these facts some might suggest that Councillor John's manifesto pledge is nothing but meaningless PR spin..

 ![](https://southwarknotes.files.wordpress.com/2012/03/pj-strata.gif)

 ## A different ... ..
-We are not saying that Southwark hasn't built any new council homes; it claims to have built 291 so far (without providing a full breakdown).
+We are not saying that Southwark hasn't built any new council homes; it [claims](https://www.southwark.gov.uk/housing/major-works-and-new-homes/new-homes/new-homes-delivery?chapter=2) to have built 291 so far (without providing a full breakdown).
 It just clearly hasn't built enough to compete with the pace at which it is knocking its existing council homes down or selling them off.

-Conscious of its manifesto commitment and problems finding enough space to build all the new council homes it promised, Southwark is now turning to a different strategy - buying section 106 homes.
+Conscious of its manifesto commitment and problems finding enough space to build all the new council homes it has promised, Southwark is now turning to a different strategy - buying section 106 homes.
 These are the rented element of affordable homes in new developments that a developer is obliged to build in accordance with planning policy.

 One such example is